18F/tsp-uswds/README.md

 ## Anticipated outcomes

-Key outcomes we currently anticipate for this work are:
+We currently anticipate the following key outcomes for this work:
- - Define users of tsp.gov, including their needs, motivations, and preferences when accessing the site
+ - To define users of tsp.gov, including their needs, motivations, and preferences when accessing the site.
- - Develop a vision and roadmap for tsp.gov that outlines design priorities for the site based on user needs, the mission of FRTIB, and stakeholder goals.
-The roadmap will leverage the U.S. Web Design Standards and other best practices, including agile product development, to recommend specific opportunities for improving the user experience and content for the site
+ - To develop a vision and roadmap for tsp.gov that outlines design priorities for the site based on user needs, the mission of FRTIB, and stakeholder goals.
+The roadmap will leverage the US Web Design System and other best practices, including agile product development, to recommend specific opportunities for improving the user experience and content for the site.
-Provide coaching throughout the engagement that helps FRTIB work in a more agile, open, and human centered way.
-Examples of this may include developing a repeatable process for testing new design iterations and strategies for prioritizing the product backlog
+ - To provide coaching throughout the engagement that helps FRTIB work in a more agile, open, and human centered way.
+Examples of this may include developing a repeatable process for testing new design iterations and strategies for prioritizing the product backlog.
- - Provide a foundation so FRTIB can relaunch tsp.gov to successful outcomes in 2018
+ - To provide a foundation so that FRTIB can relaunch tsp.gov successfully in 2018.

 At the end of our work together, the in-house team at FRTIB will have developed additional skills and capabilities needed to successfully implement against a prioritized roadmap.